-Women's diffidence towards men: some women hesitate to welcome men into the struggle for gender equality.
-For example, there are concerns that men will manipulate the gender discourse for their own agendas, or that resources earmarked for the advancement of women will now be diverted to a focus on men and boys.
-More tacit resistance may have to do with the nature of these new partnerships required by greater male involvement.
+Women's diffidence towards men: there are hesitancies on the part of some women to welcome men into the struggle for gender equality.
+For example, concerns exist that men will manipulate the gender discourse to their own agendas, or that resources earmarked for the advancement of women will now be diverted to a focus on men and boys.
+More tacit resistance may have to do with the nature of these new partnerships required by more male involvement.
 The realm of gender was once a sanctuary for women in a world dominated by men - and more involvement of men necessitates power sharing and compromise within this one area where women were once sole proprietors.

-12. Stigmatization of women involved in positive action
+11.Stigmatization of women involved in positive action